Sa1Vation/Notes/BTH008-软件架构/BTH008FinalReview.md

 A view is a representation of a set of system elements and relations among them—not all system elements, but those of a particular type.

+A view has:

+1. Elements: All elements in the view must have a corresponding part in the view definition
+2. Relations: Only relations that meet the selection criteria must be in the view
+3. Properties: Properties must have values in the view
+4. Selection criteria: A selection criterion for what kind of elements, relations and properties to include, Selection criteria can exclude certain elements or relations from the view.

+ A view is consistent with its definition when:

+- All elements that fulfills the selection criterion is in the view
+- All relations that fulfills the selection criterion is in the view
+- That all properties that fulfills the selection criterion is in the view
+- THAT NO addtional elements, relation or properties that does not meet the selection criterion is in the view

 ## C: Quality Attribute Ch4-12, 14